- How is colorectal cancer treated?

 In this stage, the cancer has spread to nearby lymph nodes, but it has not yet spread to other parts of the body.

-Your doctors may also advise radiation therapy if your surgeon thinks some cancer cells might have been left behind after surgery.
+Your doctors may also advise using radiation therapy if your surgeon thinks some cancer cells might have been left behind after surgery.

 In people who aren't healthy enough for surgery, radiation therapy and/or chemo may be options.